 In a matter of months, Philadelphia transformed from lagging nearly a decade behind its peers to becoming a nationwide leader in modern code adoption.
 This move is one important step toward the city meeting its goal to reduce carbon emissions 80 percent by 2050.

 This change in Philadelphia applies to commercial and multifamily buildings since most residential buildings are still governed by the state’s Uniform Construction Code, which adopted the 2015 Codes with just a few amendments.

 As a leader, Philadelphia will need resources to ensure smooth compliance and enforcement.
 Beginning this fall, Green Building United and its partners will offer trainings and networking opportunities to support energy code changes.
-Training for and communication between the architecture, engineering, and construction industry and the code enforcement community is essential for the full energy and energy cost savings potential to be realized.
+Training for and communication between the architecture, engineering, and construction industries and the code enforcement community is essential for the City's full energy and energy cost savings potential to be realized.